-For those organizations who fall within the 50% indicated in our 2019 Conference Industry Report who don’t yet have a plan in place to address the needs of young professionals, Gainer and Stutzbach have the following advice, “Try something small and attainable, gather feedback and build from there.”
+For those organizations who are still developing a plan to address the needs of young professionals, Gainer and Stutzbach have the following advice, “Try something small and attainable, gather feedback, and build from there.”
 Both are huge fans of surveying members as well as communicating some of the new initiatives being introduced.

 Here is some additional advice Gainer and Stutzbach shared for organizations just getting started: